The Unfolding

 Mar Aberto

 Mar Aberto emerges as the starting point of the album, opening a path toward a new future.
-The composition is a tribute to the work of Allan Holdsworth, especially drawing from Looking Glass as a reference.
-It explores rhythmic and formal possibilities through displaced accents and different groupings, creating a constant sense of movement and openness.
-Some of the harmonic ideas in the piece also dialogue with the musical language of the great saxophonist and composer Joe Henderson.
+The composition is a tribute to the work of Allan Holdsworth, exploring rhythmic and formal possibilities through displaced accents and varied groupings, creating a constant sense of movement and openness.

 Keith

-Keith is a composition in tribute to one of my favorite pianists of all time, Keith Jarrett.
-The piece explores simple melodic motives that echo his solo piano work, incorporating elements of gospel and folk music.
-It is a sincere homage to one of the musicians I have listened to most throughout my life.
+Keith is a composition dedicated to one of my favorite pianists of all time, Keith Jarrett.
+It is a simple and sincere tribute to one of the musicians I have listened to most throughout my life.
+It is also a piece in which we explored a variety of timbral textures during our time in the studio.

 Dança dos Ventos

-The composition arose from harmonic studies of Pinocchio by Wayne Shorter, combined with the idea of a simple and repetitive melody, reminiscent of United.
-The music develops in a hypnotic and cyclical manner, while the title Dança dos Ventos references The Rite of Spring by Igor Stravinsky, evoking a ritualistic character and a sense of continuous movement.
+The composition emerges from harmonic studies of Pinocchio, by Wayne Shorter, combined with the idea of a simple and repetitive melody.
+The music unfolds in a hypnotic and cyclical manner, while the title Dança dos Ventos references The Rite of Spring, by Igor Stravinsky, evoking a ritualistic character and a sense of continuous movement.

 Can We Stay Together?

-Can We Stay Together? is a simple and effective ballad — perhaps the best way to define the piece.
-It moves between the form and vocabulary of the Great American Songbook, the ballads of Wayne Shorter, such as Infant Eyes, and the compositions of Tom Jobim.
+Can We Stay Together? is a simple and effective ballad — perhaps the most fitting way to describe the piece.
+It moves between the form and vocabulary of the Great American Songbook, the ballads of Wayne Shorter, and the compositions of Tom Jobim.

 The Unfolding

-The composition is built around a vamp that establishes a dense and profound atmosphere, with references to passages from The Rite of Spring by Igor Stravinsky and Ascent by Lyle Mays.
-The melody underwent several transformations before reaching its final form, exploring the tensions and pathways that unfold over this harmonic foundation.
-The introduction references Debussy’s aesthetic, seeking a more open and impressionistic sound derived from the harmonic material of the theme itself.
-The final section features a contrapuntal passage that dialogues with Slink by Lyle Mays; this section was originally composed during my undergraduate studies in a counterpoint class.
+The composition emerges from a vamp that establishes a dense and deep sonority.
+The melody underwent several transformations before reaching its final form, exploring the tensions and paths that unfold over this harmonic foundation.
+The introduction references the aesthetic of Debussy, seeking a more open and impressionistic sound derived from the harmonic material of the theme itself.
+The final section presents a contrapuntal passage composed during my undergraduate studies.

-This composition had already been in development during the same period in which the pieces from my first album were written.
-For this reason, the name The Unfolding comes as a continuation of Long Story Short, expanding and unfolding the sonic language presented in that work.
+The piece had already been in development during the same period in which the compositions for my first album were written.
+For this reason, the title The Unfolding emerges as a continuation of Long Story Short, expanding and unfolding the sonic language presented in that work.

 Street Lights

 Street Lights emerged from a reference to pianist Herbie Hancock, especially his composition I Have a Dream.
-The piece was written in a single day but underwent small harmonic and formal revisions over time, always preserving its original structure.
-I experimented with playing it in 3/4 for a period, but eventually returned to its initial format.
-It is a fully straight ahead composition, with a simple and direct theme designed for improvisation.
+The piece was written in a single day, but underwent subtle harmonic and formal revisions over time, always preserving its original structure.
+It is a straight ahead composition, with a simple and direct theme designed for improvisation.

 A Torre do Relógio

-A Torre do Relógio was initially composed as a ballad, but over time I decided to shift it into 3/4, giving the piece more movement and life.
-The work references certain compositions and the style of pianist Aaron Parks.
-It was the last piece to enter the album, only two weeks before the recording session, as I initially doubted whether it would fit alongside the others, due to its entirely triadic and simple harmony.
-Yet it is precisely this simplicity that makes the piece so beautiful and contemplative, allowing the theme to speak for itself without the need for solos or embellishments.
+A Torre do Relógio was initially conceived as a ballad, but over time it evolved and gained more movement.
+It was the last piece to enter the album, only two weeks before the recording session.
+At first, I did not believe it would fit alongside the other pieces due to its simplicity, but in the end, it is precisely this quality that makes it so beautiful and contemplative, allowing the theme to speak for itself without the need for solos or embellishments.

 Espelho Mágico

 Espelho Mágico is a harmonically complex composition in which I explored different ideas and paths I had been studying at the time.
-At the same time, modern harmony blends with elements of traditional jazz standards, uniting past, present, and future.
-The title Espelho Mágico is a tribute to the great poet from Rio Grande do Sul, Mario Quintana, who wrote a book with the same name.
+At the same time, modern harmony blends with elements of traditional jazz standards, bringing together past, present, and future.
+The title Espelho Mágico is a tribute to the great poet from Rio Grande do Sul, Mario Quintana, author of a book with the same name.